lihyin/pothole-detection-app/README.md

-# pothole-detection-app
+# Pothole Detection Android App
-Pothole Detection Android App.
 It is modified from the Tensorflow Android Demo App.